PhilippMHeck/semi_analytical_1d_abh_beam_model/README.md

 5. Date of data collection: 2025-05 - 2025-08

-6. Geographic location of data collection: Institute for Acoustics and Dynamics in Braunschweig, Germany.
+6. Geographic location of data collection: Institute for Acoustics and Dynamics, Braunschweig, Germany.

 7. Information about funding sources that supported the collection of the data: Deutsche Forschungsgemeinschaft (DFG, German Research
 Foundation) – project number: 508318707.